jnthas/clockwise/README.md

 - *Use 24h format*: You can choose between 20:00 or 8:00PM in your device.
 - *Automatic Bright*: Once you connect a LDR in the ESP32, Clockwise will be able to control the display bright based on the ambient light.
 Check the [Wiki]( https://github.com/jnthas/clockwise/wiki/Connecting-the-LDR) about that.
 - *NTP Server*: Configure your prefered NTP Server.
 You can use one of the [NTP Pool Project](https://www.ntppool.org/) pools or a local one.
+Default is `time.google.com`.
 - *LDR Pin*: The ESP32 GPIO pin where the LDR is connected to.
 The default is 35.
 There is a link there where you can read the current value of LDR and test if it's working.
+- *Posix Timezone String*: To avoid remote lookups of ezTime, provide a Posix string that corresponds to your timezone ([explanation](https://github.com/ropg/ezTime#timezones-1)).
+Leave empty to obtain this automatically from the server.

 ## How to change the clockface (PlatformIO)